eduvpn/documentation/PORT_SHARING.md

 ---
 title: Use Common Ports
-description: Use common ports for your VPN server that enable its use in many restricted networks
+description: Add additional ports for your VPN server to listen on
 ---

 This document describes how to configure your VPN server in such a way as to